 She secured speakers versed in best-practices, maintained agency provider status for continuing education credits, and oversaw all training logistics, including location and advertisement details and budget management.

-Jake Hammond is an accomplished IT professional, entrepreneur and volunteer.
+Jake Hammond, MBA is an accomplished IT professional, entrepreneur and volunteer.
 He created Mighty Crow as a vehicle to make our communities stronger, richer, and more enjoyable for all people, from all walks.
-Having worked long hours in management, sales and technology, he brings a broad perspective that emphasizes possibility, connection and optimism.
-His passions include the arts, education and the core belief that non-profits should demand access to the same premium tools and business models used by the world's most productive companies.
+Having worked long hours in management, technology and ecommerce, he currently serves as CFO and Director of Technology, bringing a broad perspective that emphasizes possibility, connection and optimism.
+His passions include the arts, education and the core belief that non-profits should create ways to leverage the same premium tools and business models used by the world's most productive companies.
 Mr. Hammond holds a liberal arts degree from the University of Toledo and a Masters in Business Administration from Franklin University.

 Mary brings over 40 years of organizational experience to Mighty Crow, having worked in higher education, lean manufacturing, commercial real estate, and financial services.
 Her expertise in project management, process implementation, process redesign, and fiscal operations lends itself well to the diverse client base at Mighty Crow.
 She previously oversaw financial aid processes and applications at a liberal arts college, worked in accounting on process improvements in a global manufacturing setting, and managed an accounts payable department for a commercial real estate firm where she implemented procurement processes and efficiencies.
 Mary holds a Bachelor of Arts and a Masters of Professional Studies in Organizational Leadership from West Liberty University.